-Step 1: Formally adopt these Safe Church Policies at a Vestry, Bishop’s Committee, or Board of Directors meeting and recorded the text of the policies in the minutes.
+Step 1: Formally adopt Safe Church Policies at a Vestry, Bishop’s Committee, or Board of Directors meeting and record the text of the policies in the minutes.
 Review and reaffirm your adoption of these policies annually and record it in the meeting minutes.

 Step 3: Establish a practice for determining who needs renewal and has past the three-year training window.
 One way to do this is to go into the online safeguarding database, download a spreadsheet of the entire faith community organization, and sort by training date.

 Step 4: Identify those in your faith community who need to now be safe church trained (Appendix C).

-Step 5: Contact a certified ECMN safe church trainer to schedule or attend a live training starting in July 2019 (See Google Calendar of trainings and list of trainers by May 31).
+Step 5: Contact a certified ECMN safe church trainer to schedule or attend a live training.
+See Google Calendar of trainings and list of trainers.
 Refer anyone who can’t attend in person to the online options (Google Doc instructions).